 We understand how important it is to look after our environment.🌿🐞

 Last term, the whole School worked extra hard to recycle, and even used recycled materials for Art projects.

 Year 6 created some magnificent drawings from recycled paper. pic.twitter.com/LLnc2q9XGS

 The School values of ‘Aim high with integrity, Be adventurous and Serve others’ are shared across the Berkhamsted family of schools.
 Children from Nursery through to Sixth and staff too are encouraged to embrace these ideals in everyday life.

-During Covid-19 the Berkhamsted community have found it more important than ever before to serving others and help in a variety of ways.
+During Covid-19, the Berkhamsted community found it more important than ever before to serving others and help in a variety of ways.

 Explore a highlights reel of many projects and initiatives the Berkhamsted community proudly supporting:

 We are working within government guidelines to welcome prospective families on site for a tour.

 Upon registering your initial interest you may explore:

 You are supported throughout the journey by our dedicated Admissions team who are available each day (except weekends and Bank Holiday’s).
 The admissions journey is made easy with clear and regular communications from the day you register your interest in Heatherton School to the first day of your child’s educational journey at Heatherton.